calimero-network/calimero-sdk-js/examples/xcall/README.md

 JavaScript port of the Rust `apps/xcall-example` contract.
 It showcases:

-- Scheduling cross-context calls with `env.xcall`
+- Scheduling cross-context calls through `xcall`
 - Emitting events when pings are sent and pongs are received
 - Keeping simple state (a pong counter) across invocations